fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 {{< speaker_note >}}
 - Now it is time to write all the variables to the disk and run the simulation;
-- Notice that there is no need to recompile the code every time;
+- Notice that there is no need to RECOMPILE the code every time;
-- And we can code, test, plot and debug the initial set-up using any computational tool, like a Jupyter Notebook, and make it very interactive;
+- And we can code, test, plot and debug the initial set-up using any computational tool, like a Jupyter Notebook, and make it very INTERACTIVE;
 {{< /speaker_note >}}

 ---